mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 When it is placed in the desired position, release `A`.
 The new spot is created and linked to the source spot.
 This way, you can quickly follow a cell or an object and manually creates a track for it by just positioning the mouse with a few presses of `A`.
+If you press `Shift A` while in the source spot, the new spot will be added in the **previous** frame.

+Another equivalent possibility is to use the **auto-linking mode**.
+To toggle this mode on or off, press `Control L` (the viewer will display a message stating whether it is on or off).
+When the auto-linking mode is on, everytime a spot is added (`A`), it is _automatically linked to the previously selected spot_, **if** there is exactly one spot in the selection.
+The newly created spot then becomes selected so that all spots added in succession while in this mode are linked to together.
+The links are created whether new spots are forward of backward in time, which can be difficult to visualize sometimes.
+It is wise having a TrackScheme window opened linked to the BDV in which you are doing the editing.

 ## Moving spots around.